JorgenBrattang/Color-racing/README.md

     - GitHub was used to store the project after pushing
 - <a href="https://balsamiq.com/" title="Link to balsamiq" rel="nofollow">Balsamiq</a>
     - Balsamiq was used to create the wireframes during the design phase of the project.
-- <a href="https://amiresponsive.blogspot.com/" title="Link to am I responsive" rel="nofollow">Am I Responsive</a>
-    - Am I Responsive was used in order to see responsive design throughout the process and to generate mockup imagery to be used.
 - <a href="https://www.freeformatter.com/html-formatter.html" title="Link to freeformatter" rel="nofollow">freeformatter</a>
     - Freeformatter was used to compressed my code to be more readable.
 - <a href="https://gauger.io/fonticon/" title="Link to fonticon" rel="nofollow">Fonticon</a>